niksudan/battery-watcher/README.md

 # Battery Watcher

-Script that notifies you when your battery runs low.
+Menubar application that notifies you when your battery runs low.